Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The thing about smart people is that they seem like crazy people to dumb people."
+> "Monsters are real, and ghosts are real too.
+They live inside us, and sometimes, they win."
-> — **Stephen Hawking**
+> — **Stephen King**

 ---